 Grid reference SK 12370 85316

-Walk up the track for about 1 km, until you reach a gate on the left, go through here.
-Continue following the track until you see another gate on your left, go through here and follow the route now heading east for about 1.5 km all the way to the stone marker of Hollins Cross.
+Walk up the track for about 1 km, until you reach a gate on the left, go through here and continue to follow the track until you see another gate on your left.
+Go through here and follow the route now heading east for about 1.5 km all the way to the stone marker of Hollins Cross.
 From here, you can see the path leading up to Mam Tor on your right.

 Walk for another 1 km, gradually heading uphill to Lose Hill summit and the stone marker.